JoshLG18/Ekimetrics-CaseStudy/README.md

-this is a Repository holding all the files used within my ekimetrics case study and preparation :wq
+This is a repository holding all the files used within my ekimetrics case study and preparation